NeutronStarDAO/ConstellationBook-English/src/2.CoreProtocol/Messageroutinglayer.md

 Each round of certification states contains the following in this round:

-- Various metadata about each Canister (such as the hash of wasm, etc., not the complete status of the Canister)
+- Various metadata about each Canister (such as the hash of Wasm, etc., not the complete status of the Canister)
 - The root node hash of the Merkle tree of the certification status of the previous round
 - Intra-subnet messages added to the data flow between subnets
 - Ingress history, various responses to messages